FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 * Install Ops Manager and **BOSH**
 * Install PKS
 * Deploy a **Kubernetes Cluster**
-* Install Harbor to manage container images
+* Install Harbor to **manage container images**
 * Install VMware vRealize Log Insight (vRLI) to get the **logs** from your environment
-* Install VMware vRealize Operations Manager (vROps) to monitor your infrastructure
+* Install VMware vRealize Operations Manager (vROps) to **monitor your infrastructure**
+* Connect your setup to VMware Wavefront to get application performance monitoring (and more Kubernetes monitoring as well)

 # Resources I have used